 - Algae.
-This is basically a fungus, often black or green in color, that thrives in moist, wet environments.
+This is a fungus, often black or green, that thrives in moist, wet environments.
 It finds its way to your roof via airborne spores that quickly set up housekeeping on wet spots where they spread and multiply.
-Algae will quickly cause damage to your shingles and needs to be addressed without delay.
+Algae will quickly cause damage to your shingles and need to be addressed without delay.

 - Mildew.
 Roof growth of the mildew variety is a lot like the black gunk you might find in a shower or bathtub inside your home.
-It can also be light gray or pink in color, but regardless of its appearance, it is not only potentially damaging to your roof, but also hazardous to your health.
+It can also be light gray or pink, but regardless of its appearance, it is not only potentially damaging to your roof but also hazardous to your health.
 Since it is closely related to mold, this mildew may be toxic to those in your home.

 - Mold.
-Mold is also a fungus, but of the most dangerous variety.
-It often has a distinct smell, is slimy, and presents as black, brown, or dark green in color.
+Mold is also a fungus but of the most dangerous variety.
+It often has a distinct smell, is slimy, and presents as black, brown, or dark green.
 You’ll likely find it growing on surfaces that are easily permeated by water.
 Missing shingles or deteriorating decking on your roof are perfect locations for mold to begin growing, and it is as bad for your health as it is for your roof.

 Dealing with Roof Growth

 If you have identified any of the common forms of roof growth at your home, the next step is to get rid of it.
-As long as you are able to do this safely, and the roof’s structural integrity hasn’t already been damaged, you can address this growing biology experiment head on.
+As long as you can do this safely, and the roof’s structural integrity hasn’t already been damaged, you can address this growing biology experiment head-on.
 Always call a roofing professional if you can’t or don’t wish to take these steps on your own.

 - Check and eliminate moisture causing issues first.
-While you’re on the roof, it is also a good time to remove any overhanging branches or remove debris from roof or gutters that may be allowing moisture to access your roof and contributing to the problem.
+While you’re on the roof, it is also a good time to remove any overhanging branches or debris from roof or gutters that may be allowing moisture to access your roof and contribute to the problem.

 - Prepare a bleach rinse.
 Fungus hates bleach, so it isn’t surprising that it is a common remedy for the things that may be growing on your roof.
 It is important to use gloves and eye protection as you mix a solution of one-half bleach to one-half water.
 This is easily applied using a pump-up sprayer.
 There are also ready-to-use formulas available at your local home improvement store, or roofing contractors are always happy to provide this service for you.
 It is often combined with a soft wash of the rest of your home’s exterior, just to make sure all fungus and spores are covered by the treatment.